Lea esta hoja informativa en español.

 - Whether it is short-term or long-term

-If your pain is being caused by a medication you are taking or another illness, your health care provider may want to take care of that first.
+If your pain is caused by a medication you are taking or by another illness, your health care provider may want to take care of that first.
 If you are still experiencing pain, there are many options for pain relief.

 Pain relief options without medications include: